SQream/sqream_docs/getting_started/hardware_guide.rst

 CPU Compute
 -----------

-SQream relies on multi-core Intel Gold Xeon processors or IBM POWER9 processors, and recommends a dual-socket machine populated with CPUs with 18C/36HT or better.
+SQream relies on multi-core Intel Gold Xeon processors or IBM POWER9 processors and recommends a dual-socket machine populated with CPUs with 18C/36HT or better.
 While a higher core count may not necessarily affect query performance, more cores will enable higher concurrency and better load performance.

 GPU Compute and RAM
 -------------------

 The NVIDIA Tesla range of high-throughput GPU accelerators provides the best performance for enterprise environments.
 Most cards have ECC memory, which is crucial for delivering correct results every time.
-SQream recommends the  NVIDIA Tesla A100 40GB or H100 GPU for best performance and highest concurrent user support.
+SQream recommends the  NVIDIA Tesla A100 80GB GPU for the best performance and highest concurrent user support.

 GPU RAM, sometimes called GRAM or VRAM, is used for processing queries.
 It is possible to select GPUs with less RAM.
 However, the smaller GPU RAM results in reduced concurrency, as the GPU RAM is used extensively in operations like JOINs, ORDER BY, GROUP BY, and all SQL transforms.